 Ever since I tasted börek at one of the stall in Queen Victoria Market circa 2010, I knew I wanted to make my own börek someday.
 Now you may ask, wth is börek?
 Börek is a Turkish baked pastry made from filo pastry/phyllo and filled with vegetables or meat with cheese.
 You can say that it’s a Turkish version of pie.
 The one that I will be making below is filled with spinach and feta cheese.

 Use a rectangle baking pan and brush all sides and bottom with melted butter.
 My pan size is 9″x13″.
 Now take the first layer of the filo pastry and layer into the pan and brush with glaze like in the picture above.
 As you can see, the filo pastry is larger than my pan.
-You can trim the filo pastry to fit the pan perfectly or just layer it like I do.
+You can trim the filo pastry to fit the pan perfectly or just layer it like I do, if you’re using the same pan size.

 On top of the 9th layer, add spinach + feta cheese filling.
 Make sure they are evenly distributed.
 Allow some space on the edges and corners (about ½ inch) so that when you slice it later, the filling won’t over flow.